-Imen Mrissa, Faouzi Bellili, Sofiène Affes, and Alex Stephenne

-INRS-EMT, 800 De La Gauchetiere W., Suite 6900, Montreal (Quebec), H5A 1K6, CANADA
+Imen Mrissa, Faouzi Bellili, Sofiène Affes, and Alex Stéphenne INRS-EMT, 800 De La Gauchetiere Ouest, Suite 6900, Montreal (Quebec), H5A 1K6, Canada.
+Emails: {mrissa, bellili, affes, stephenne}@emt.inrs.ca

-Email: {mrissa,bellili,affes,stephenne}@emt.inrs.ca

-Abstract-Coherent detection requires accurate channel estimation to provide the high data rates promised by the LTE standard.
-However, for high-speed wireless data transmission services, channel estimation becomes a challenging task when the pilot insertion rate becomes insufficient to allow proper tracking of the channel variation.
-In this paper, we design a new singleinput multiple-output (SIMO) context-aware cognitive transceiver (CTR) that is able to switch to the best performing modem (modulation-demodulation) in terms of link-level throughput.
-For that purpose, on the top of conventional adaptive modulation and coding, we allow the context-aware CTR to make best selection among three different pilot-utilization modes: Conventional Data-Aided (DA) or pilot-assisted, Non-Data-Aided (NDA) or blind and Non-Data-Aided with pilot (NDA w. pilot) which is a newly proposed hybrid version between the DA and NDA modes.
-We also enable the CTR to make best selection between two different channel identification schemes: conventional Least Squares (LS)type and newly developed Maximum Likelihood (ML) estimators.
-Depending on whether pilot symbols are used or not, we further enable the CTR to make best selection among two data detection modes: coherent or differential.
-Owing to extensive and exhaustive LTE-downlink link-level simulations, we are able to draw out the decision rules of the new CTR that identify the best combination triplet of pilot-use, channel-identification, and datadetection modes.
-The latter is able to achieve the best link-level performance against any given operating conditions in terms of channel type, mobile speed, SNR, and Channel Quality Indicator (CQI).
-Significant link-level throughput gains of the new proposed CTR against the conventional one (i.e., pilot-assisted LS-type channel estimation with coherent detection) can be achieved in most operating conditions and could reach as much as 700% at low SNR and high mobility!
+Abstract-In this paper, we design a new single-input multipleoutput (SIMO) context-aware cognitive transceiver (CTR) that is able to switch to the best performing modem in terms of linklevel throughput.
+On the top of conventional adaptive modulation and coding (AMC), we allow the context-aware CTR to make best selection among three different pilot-utilization modes: conventional decision-aided (DA) or pilot-assisted, non-DA (NDA) or blind, and NDA with pilot which is a newly proposed hybrid version between the DA and NDA modes.
+We also enable the CTR to make best selection between two different channel identification schemes: conventional least-square (LS) and newly developed maximum-likelihood (ML) estimators.
+Depending on whether pilot symbols can be properly exploited or not at the receiver, we further enable the CTR to make best selection among two data detection modes: coherent or differential.
+Owing to extensive and exhaustive simulations on the downlink (DL) of a long-term evolution (LTE) heterogeneous network (HetNet), we are able draw out the decision rules of the new CTR that identify the best combination triplet of pilot-use, channel-identification, and data-detection modes to achieve the best link-level throughput at any operating condition in terms of channel type, mobile speed, signalto-noise ratio (SNR), and channel quality indicator (CQI).
+Realistic extensive simulations at the system level suggest that the new contextaware CTR outperforms the conventional transceiver (i.e., pilotassisted LS-type channel estimation with coherent detection) by as much as 40 and 45% gains in average and cell-edge (i.e., 5-percentile) total throughput per macro-area with 10 pico-cells each, respectively.